SilkMC/silk/fabrikmc-persistence/docs/Module.md

 There are other compound key types:

-- [net.axay.fabrik.persistence.nbtElementCompoundKey] for storing NbtElements, as they don't have to (and cannot) be serialized
+- [nbtElementCompoundKey][net.axay.fabrik.persistence.nbtElementCompoundKey] for storing NbtElements, as they don't have to (and cannot) be serialized
-- [net.axay.fabrik.persistence.customCompoundKey] for defining custom serialization logic (object to `NbtElement`), for example if the class you are storing is not serializable, or if it is significantly faster than the built in NBT serialization of fabrikmc-nbt
+- [customCompoundKey][net.axay.fabrik.persistence.customCompoundKey] for defining custom serialization logic (object to [NbtElement][net.minecraft.nbt.NbtElement]), for example if the class you are storing is not serializable, or if it is significantly faster than the built in NBT serialization of fabrikmc-nbt

 ## Retrieve a persistent compound

-A compound can be retrieved from any compound provider, currently these are `Chunk`, `Entity` and `World`.
+A compound can be retrieved from any compound provider, currently these are [Chunk][net.minecraft.world.chunk.Chunk], [Entity][net.minecraft.entity.Entity] and [World][net.minecraft.world.World].

 For easy access, use the `provider.persistentCompound` extension value: